kyc013/cse15l-lab-reports/Lab Report 2.md

 **PT1**

-Here is my code for StringServer.java(I also used Server.java that we used in the labs)
+Here is my StringServer.java(I also used Server.java that we used during the labs)

     import java.io.IOException;